PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 shape signatures, and quantization remain guarded.
 The two legacy lowerer symbols are wrappers, and both terminal sweep pairs are one-to-one group calls.

+Accuracy-sensitive terminal Quantize/Dequantize cleanup lives in `passes/quantization_cleanup.py`.
+It removes a terminal Q→DQ pair only when the incoming float tensor is itself produced by Dequantize, both quantized tensors have identical dtype, quantized dimension, scale array, and zero-point array, and every boundary/fan-out condition is exclusive.
+The output-preserving tensor rename uses indexed producer/consumer mutation and LayoutState rename; both terminal operators are then removed structurally.
+The two production positions call `run_terminal_quantize_dequantize_cleanup` with stable ID `cleanup.terminal_quantize_dequantize`.
+The exact-grid helper and raw rewrite have one owner while lowerer symbols remain compatibility wrappers.
+Runtime rounding equivalence is a mandatory integration gate.

 Squeeze/Reshape identity cleanup also uses the differential graph index.
 It normalizes explicit or inferred squeeze axes, proves the squeezed and restored shapes, rewires only consumers of the round-trip output, then removes both